1. What is the PMP credential?

 6. What is the PMP Exam like?

-The PMP Exam is a 200 question timed test with a limit of 4 hours.
-It is multiple choice and usually delivered at a computerized testing center operated by ProMetric, however, you can request a paper-based test if you prefer, or if you live in a location where there are no Prometric testing centers.
+The PMP Exam is a 180 question timed test with a limit of 4 hours.
+It is multiple choice and usually delivered at a computerized testing center operated by PearsonVUE or online through OnVUE.
 The exam tests your knowledge of project management and your ability to apply it to real-world project scenarios.
-You will be graded in 5 different Performance Domains: Initiating, Planning, Executing, Monitoring & Controlling, and Closing.
-You will be assessed as Above Target, Target, Below Target, or Needs Improvement in each of the 5 Performance Domains.
+You will be graded in different Performance Domains: People, Process, and Business Environment.
+You will be assessed as Above Target, Target, Below Target, or Needs Improvement in each of the 3 Performance Domains.
 The minimum passing score % for the PMP Exam is not published by PMI; but, we know from experience, that you are ready if you consistently score 75% or better on PM-ProLearn practice quizzes, and our full-length practice exam.

 It is a very difficult test, and most people will not pass it without the help of professional and expert PMP Exam prep training and extensive study.